AmcacheParser: the complete guide to Eric Zimmerman's tool

 - AmcacheParser output columns explained: every CSV field decoded

-A field-by-field reference for AmcacheParser's CSV output — FileId, PathHash, ProgramId, LinkDate, BinFileVersion, IsPeFile, and every other column, with the pivots that matter in DFIR.
+Field-by-field reference for AmcacheParser's CSV output.
+FileId, PathHash, ProgramId, LinkDate, BinFileVersion, IsPeFile, and every other column, with the pivots that matter.

 - AmcacheParser download guide: official sources, mirrors, and verification

-Every way to download Eric Zimmerman's AmcacheParser — Get-ZimmermanTools, direct download, KAPE, Velociraptor — with checksum verification and air-gapped install patterns.
+Where to get AmcacheParser.
+Get-ZimmermanTools, direct download, KAPE, Velociraptor.
+Plus checksum verification and the air-gapped install pattern.

 - AmcacheParser CLI cheatsheet: every flag, with worked examples